DaintyJet/VChat_ASLR_Intro/README.md

 <img src="Images/E1.png">

 > [!NOTE]
-> 32-Bit EXEs and DLLs have limit on their entropy as they are loaded below the 4GB threshold, however the 64-bit EXEs and DLLs can be based below the 4 GB threshold, therefore the Windows system prioritizes basing 64-bit EXEs and DLLs above the 4GB threshold so it can make use of the higher entropy provided.
+> 32-Bit EXEs and DLLs have limit on their entropy as they are loaded below the 4GB threshold.
+However, the 64-bit EXEs and DLLs can be based below the 4 GB threshold; therefore, the Windows system prioritizes basing 64-bit EXEs and DLLs above the 4GB threshold so it can make use of the higher entropy provided.

 ## Methods of Enhancing ASLR

 ### Randomize memory allocations (Bottom-up ASLR)
 > Randomizes relocations for virtual memory allocations. - Microsoft

-Bottom-up memory allocation are commonly used as the default virtual memory allocation method when searching for a free region of memory; This method starts searching from the bottom of the address space and selects the first free region of the requested size [8].
-For example the [`VirtualAlloc(...)`](https://learn.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-virtualalloc) function call allocate a region of memory in the virtual address space, and it's default method of searching is *Bottom-Up* [8]; though you can use the flag `MEM_TOP_DOWN` to perform a Top-Down allocation with this function.
+Bottom-up memory allocation is commonly used as the default virtual memory allocation method when searching for a free region of memory; This method starts searching from the bottom of the address space and selects the first free region of the requested size [8].
+For example, the [`VirtualAlloc(...)`](https://learn.microsoft.com/en-us/windows/win32/api/memoryapi/nf-memoryapi-virtualalloc) function call allocate a region of memory in the virtual address space, and its default method of searching is *Bottom-Up* [8]; though you can use the flag `MEM_TOP_DOWN` to perform a Top-Down allocation with this function.

 Bottom-up ASLR enables random base addresses for bottom-up allocations.
-This in addition to Top-Down randomization adds explicit randomness to the rebasing of the DLLs or EXEs image.
+This, in addition to Top-Down randomization, adds explicit randomness to the rebasing of the DLLs or EXEs image.
 This is accomplished by randomizing the address the Top-Down or Bottom-Up allocations start searching from when the image is loaded [8].

 This is only applied to images that explicitly enabled and opt-into ASLR with the `/DYNAMICBASE` flag, this is due to compatibility reasons to prevent issues in applications which do not expect their address space layout to change randomly between executions [10].
 Additionally programs that perform pointer truncation, that is storing a 64-bit pointer in a 32-bit variable (e.x. `int` or `unsigned int`) will be incompatible with the hight-entropy option in 64-bit processes [16].

 ![ASLR table](./Images/ASLRTable.png)

 <!-- > [!NOTE]
-> This feature can be applied system-wide or to individual process by opting into ASLR. -->
+> This feature can be applied system-wide or to individual processes by opting into ASLR. -->

 #### Enabling Bottom-Up ASLR System Wide